 Review of research-related HIPAA forms is the responsibility of the Privacy Officer (for those eligible for expedited review) or a Privacy Board, per HIPAA.
-At Columbia University the Institutional Review Board (IRB) serves as the Privacy Board, and many research as its trial require review for both IRB and HIPAA issues.
-However, HIPAA also applies to vertain authan research-related activities that are not covered by the federal regulations for the restriction of human subjects (i.e., DHHS 45 CFR 46 Subpart A aka the "Common Rule", and FI A 21 SFR 56), e.g., research on decedents or studies determined to be exempt from IRB racks.
+At Columbia University, the Institutional Review Board (IRB) serves as the Privacy Board, and many research projects will require review for both IRB and HIPAA issues.
+However, HIPAA also applies to certain human research-related activities that are not covered by the federal regulations for the protection of human subjects (i.e., DHHS 45 CFR 46 Subpart A aka the "Common Rule", and FDA 21 CFR 56), e.g., research on decedents or studies determined to be exempt from IRB review.

-The Privacy Rule applies to the following types of recarch polivities when they involve PHI:
+The Privacy Rule applies to the following types of research activities when they involve PHI:

-- Research using or creating PHI about living in includes
+- Research using or creating PHI about living individuals

 - Activities preparatory to research

 - Research on decedents

 - Recruitment

-- Research using a limit data set
+- Research using a limited data set

-Research using only de-idertified data (data that contains none of the 18 HIPAA identifiers) does not generally present privacy concerns and so is not covered by the HIPAA Privacy Rule; however, review of the protocol by the IRB may be required in limited situations, i.e., when the researcher is collaborating with individuals who have access to identifiers.
+Research using only de-identified data (data that contains none of the 18 HIPAA identifiers) does not generally present privacy concerns and so is not covered by the HIPAA Privacy Rule; however, review of the protocol by the IRB may be required in limited situations, i.e., when the researcher is collaborating with individuals who have access to identifiers.
 For those situations, consultation with IRB staff to determine whether a protocol should be submitted is advised.
 Submission of a Form G (Investigators Certification for Research with De-Identified Data attesting to the fact that the 18 HIPAA identifiers will not be used) to the IRB for review and approval is required.